RocketChat/docs-old/quick-start/installing-and-updating/rapid-deployment-methods/docker-and-docker-compose/docker-containers/README.md

 **Follow the prompts.**

 Tip: It is **IMPORTANT** that the **Common Name** be set properly.
-Enter your fully qualified domain name (FQDN) here or, if you don’t have a FQDN, use your public IP address.
+Enter your fully qualified domain name (FQDN) here or, if you donÃÂ¢ÃÂÃÂt have a FQDN, use your public IP address.
 For example, my FQDN for the chat server is `chat.inumio.com`.

 Save and Exit.